We purchased Glossier's Milky Jelly Cleanser so our writer could put it to the test. Keep reading for our full product review.

 The Packaging: Pretty but not sustainable (yet)

-Climate change is real—and sadly, in some ways, the beauty industry is negatively impacting the health of our planet.
+Climate change is real—and sadly, in some ways, the beauty industry is negatively impacting our planet.
 With that in mind, I am now more mindful of product packaging.
 Glossier's packaging has been controversial as its pink bubble wrap mailers and stickers aren't recyclable.
 However, the company has been listening to its consumers and has added a "less packaging" option stating that orders won't include a pink pouch, seasonal sticker, or any extras.
 (Personally, my take on this might be hot, but I enjoy the pink bubble mailer.
 I have repurposed it as storage for my computer, camera, and phone chargers.)

 The Value: Worth it